ibrahidm/gql-logger/README.md

 	...
 ] - 7ms
 ```
-The major disadvantage of list mode is that other logs to the console will not be sandwiched between the start and end logs corresponding to thier caller.
+The major disadvantage of list mode is that other logs to the console will not be sandwiched between the start and end logs corresponding to thier caller (i.e. you see the order in which functions are called, but not necessarily the scope where they are called).
 ## Usage
 Here is an example of where / how these methods are intended to be called from within a GraphQL resolver: